top of page

 After completing the repair stage, those recovering from alcoholism enter the growth stage.
 This stage begins three to five years after a person stops drinking, and it is a lifelong stage.
 At this stage, a person is ready to process and heal from family issues.
 Dealing with past traumas that led to their alcohol addiction.

 Recovering from past trauma is an important part of many addiction rehabilitation programs.
 Processing trauma can be difficult.
 This phase should not begin until a person has the necessary coping skills and support.
-People begin to identify the negative patterns that contributed to their addiction.
+People begin to identify the negative patterns that contribute to their addiction.
 They continue to challenge negative thinking patterns and enforce healthy boundaries.
 They even begin to give back to their communities.

 5. The Relapse Stage